CameronBraunstein/qsm/README.md

 ## Data

-The Middlebury data which we work with in our paper is all available here: https://vision.middlebury.edu/stereo/data/scenes2001/ .
+The Middlebury data which we work with in our paper is all available [here](https://vision.middlebury.edu/stereo/data/scenes2001/).
 Due to the small size of this data, we have included it in the repository.

 If you wish to work with the Sintel stereo data, download the .zip from [here](http://sintel.is.tue.mpg.de/stereo), and place it into the /datasets directory.
 Next, unzip the file.
 In Linux, this can be done using the unzip command, for example

 ```
 $ unzip datasets/MPI-Sintel-stereo-training-20150305.zip
 ```